AdobeDocs/experience-manager-65.en/help/assets/reuse-assets-using-msm.md

 ![Actions and information available in the References rail for the selected source](assets/referencerail_source.png)

-*Figure: Actions and information available in the References rail for the selected source*
+*Figure: Actions and information available in the References rail for the selected source.*

 For a specific live copy, click **[!UICONTROL Edit Live Copy]** to suspend relationship or change rollout configuration.

 ![For a specific live copy the option to suspend relationship or change rollout configuration is accessible from References rail when source asset is selected](assets/referencerail_editlc_options.png)

-*Figure: Suspend relationship or change rollout configuration of a specific live copy*
+*Figure: Suspend relationship or change rollout configuration of a specific live copy.*

 ### Quick actions from References rail for live copy {#refraillc}

 For a live copy asset or folder, you can see the following information and take the following actions directly from the References rail:

 * See the path of its source.
-* Open or reveal a specific live copy in AEM user interface.
+* Open or reveal a specific live copy in [!DNL Experience Manager] user interface.
 * Roll out the updates.

 Select a live copy asset or folder, open the left rail, and click **[!UICONTROL References]**.
 Alternatively, select an asset or folder and use the keyboard shortcut `Alt + 4`.

 ![Actions available in the References rail for the selected live copy](assets/referencerail_livecopy.png)

-*Figure: Actions available in the References rail for the selected live copy*
+*Figure: Actions available in the References rail for the selected live copy.*

 ## Propagate modifications from source to live copies {#rolloutsync}